-- .201 The case manager shall complete a reassessment of each HCBS-EBD client before the end of the length of stay assigned by the Utilization Review Contractor at the last level of care determination.
-The case manager shall initiate a reassessment more frequently if required by single entry point regulations at 8.393.25, or when warranted by significant changes that may affect HCBS-EBD eligibility. - .202 The case manager shall submit a continued stay review PAR, in accordance with requirements at Section 8.485.90.
+.201 The case manager shall complete a reassessment of each SEP-managed waiver client before the end of the length of stay assigned by the Utilization Review Contractor at the last level of care determination.
+The case manager shall initiate a reassessment more frequently if required by single entry point regulations at 10 CCR 2505-10 section 8.393.25, or when warranted by significant changes that may affect HCBS-EBD eligibility.

+The case manager shall submit a continued stay review PAR, in accordance with requirements at 10 CCR 2505-10 section 8.485.90.
 For clients who have been denied by the Utilization Review Contractor at continued stay review, and are eligible for services during the appeal, written documentation that an appeal is in progress may be used as a substitute for the approved ULTC 100.2.
-Acceptable documentation of an appeal includes: (a) a copy of the request for reconsideration or the request for appeal, signed by the client and sent to the Utilization Review Contractor or to the Office of Administrative Courts; (b) a copy of the notice of a scheduled hearing, sent by the Utilization Review Contractor or the Office of Administrative Courts to the Office of Administrative Court date.
+Acceptable documentation of an appeal includes: (a) a copy of the request for reconsideration or the request for appeal, signed by the client and sent to the Utilization Review Contractor or to the Office of Administrative Courts; (b) a copy of the notice of a scheduled hearing, sent by the Utilization Review Contractor or the Office of Administrative Courts to the client; or (c) a copy of the notice of a scheduled court date.
 Copies of denial letters, and written statements from case managers, are not acceptable documentation that an appeal was actually filed, and shall not be accepted as a substitute for the approved ULTC 100.2.
 The length of the PAR on appeal cases may be up to one year, with the PAR being revised to the correct dates of eligibility at the time the appeal is resolved.